wpsharks/ubuntu-bootstrap/README.md

 ```

 Optionally install the disksize plugin.
 See [plugin details](https://github.com/sprotheroe/vagrant-disksize).
-_If installed, the WebSharks Ubuntu Bootstrap will automatically allocate 20GB instead of the default 10GB._
+_If installed, the Ubuntu Bootstrap will automatically allocate 20GB instead of the default 10GB._

 ```bash
 $ vagrant plugin install vagrant-disksize;
 ```

 Optionally install the triggers plugin.
 See [plugin details](https://github.com/emyl/vagrant-triggers).
-_This enables some additional bootstrapping magic that can make your experience a little better._
+_This enables some additional bootstrapping magic that can improve your experience._

 ```bash
 $ vagrant plugin install vagrant-triggers;
 ```

 Optionally install a caching plugin.
 See [plugin details](http://fgrehm.viewdocs.io/vagrant-cachier).
-_This reduces the amount of downloading the WebSharks Ubuntu Bootstrap needs to do over time._
+_This reduces the amount of downloading the Ubuntu Bootstrap needs to do over time._

 ```bash
 $ vagrant plugin install vagrant-cachier;
 ```

 ### 2.)
-Clone WebSharks Ubuntu Bootstrap
+Clone Ubuntu Bootstrap

 ```bash
 $ mkdir ~/vms && cd ~/vms;